matttgregg/advent2020/README.md

 so I quickly finished off the last few chapters of the Rust book (slight skimming, but hopefully got enough) and ready to get going.

+Disclaimer - not a professional Rust programmer, so often I'll try things a few ways, hack code about just to see how things look.
+Code may well look weird
+(which I'd be happy to receive pointers on!), and no guarantees on the qualirt of commits.

 ## Day 1

 A gentle start, and one that I've seen come up previously in coding challenges.
 Nothing too complicated, and good warmup to setting up my rust environment,